Getting in and Graduating: Requirements for the Master’s in Public Health

 Personal Statement

 The personal statement allows you to illustrate your journey to public health using narrative.
-SOPHAS allows for a 1,500 word limit, but many schools have their own specific word limits, which can be as brief as 500 words.
-To avoid having to start over each time you complete a new application, focus on the core story you want to tell in your narrative and create a draft.
-When you read the prompt for the program you are applying to, be sure to connect your aspirations to its specific assets.
+SOPHAS provides a 1,500-word limit, but many schools have specific word limits, which can be as brief as 500 words.
+To avoid starting over each time you complete a new application, focus on the core story you want to tell in your narrative and create a draft.
+When you read the prompt for the program you are applying to, connect your aspirations to its specific assets.

 Your target school may also differentiate between the personal statement and the statement of purpose, which focuses more on how the program connects to your career goals than a personal story.